jayc1386/ds3_assignment2/README.md

 The project guidelines can be found at https://class.coursera.org/getdata-009/human_grading/view/courses/972587/assessments/3/submissions

-The original dataset is located can be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The original dataset can be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 A decription for the dataset can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones